Chicken feet: China

 In mainland China, popular snack bars specializing in marinated food such as yabozi (duck's necks) also sell lu ji zhua (鹵雞爪, marinated chicken feet), which are simmered with soy sauce, Sichuanese peppercorn, clove, garlic, star anise, cinnamon, and chili flakes.
 Today, packaged chicken feet are sold in most grocery stores and supermarkets in China as a snack, often seasoned with rice vinegar and chili.
-Another popular recipe is bai yun feng zhao (白雲鳯爪), which is marinated in a sauce of rice vinegar, rice wine flavored with sugar, salt, and minced ginger for an extended period and served as a cold dish.
+Another common recipe is bai yun feng zhao (白雲鳯爪), marinated in a sauce of rice vinegar, rice wine flavored with sugar, salt, and minced ginger for an extended period and served as a cold dish.
 In southern China, they also cook chicken feet with raw peanuts to make a thin soup.

 The huge demand in China raises the price of chicken feet, which are often used as fodder in other countries.
 As of June 2011, 1 kg of raw chicken feet costs around 12 to 16 yuan in China, compared to 11–12 yuan for 1 kg of frozen chicken breast.
 In 2000, Hong Kong, once the largest entrepôt for shipping chicken feet from over 30 countries, traded a total of 420,000 tons of chicken feet at the value of US$230 million.
 Two years after joining the WTO in 2001, China approved the direct import of American chicken feet, and since then China has been the major destination of chicken feet from around the globe.

-Aside from chicken feet, duck feet are also popular.
-Duck feet with mustard, which is often served with vinegar, fresh green pepper, and crushed garlic, is a popular salad/appetizer.
+Aside from chicken feet, duck feet are also eaten.
+Duck feet with mustard, often served with vinegar, fresh green pepper, and crushed garlic, is a popular salad or appetizer.

 Eastern Europe

 Moldovan chicken racitura.
-In this serving, chicken legs were removed after boiling.
+In this serving, the chicken legs were removed after boiling.

 In Russia, Ukraine, Romania, and Moldova, chicken feet are cleaned, seasoned, and boiled, often with vegetables, and then cooled, to make an aspic called kholodets in Russian and Ukrainian, and piftie or răcitură in Romanian.
-The legs are not always eaten, however, the chicken is cooked with its legs, as they contain a high amount of gelatin.
+The legs are not always eaten; however, the chicken is cooked with its legs, as they contain a high amount of gelatin.